National Black HIV/AIDS Awareness Day

 National Hepatitis Testing Day

-About 850,000 Americans are living with hepatitis B virus (HBV) and 3.5 million with hepatitis C virus (HCV).
-This testing day is important to Americans living with HIV/AIDS because many of them also have hepatitis.
-The CDC reports that one quarter of people with HIV nationwide also have HCV and that people at risk for HIV are also at risk for HBV.
-The goals of this day are to provide support and resources for those with viral hepatitis, to increase awareness of HCV and HBV and to encourage testing.
+One quarter of people living with HIV nationwide also have hepatitis C and people at risk for HIV are also at risk for hepatitis B. NHTD aims to provide support and resources for those living with viral hepatitis, to increase awareness of the various types of the virus and to encourage testing.

-This day honors all Americans who identify as long-term survivors of HIV.
-(June 5, 1981, marks the first official reporting of what would come to be known as the AIDS epidemic.)
+This awareness day honors all long-term survivors of HIV.
 HLTSAD raises awareness about long-term survivors and makes sure they continue to be included in the ongoing HIV conversation.
-For those still alive who contracted the virus at the beginning of the epidemic, things have greatly changed.
-This day reminds them they are still important.

 National Caribbean American HIV/AIDS Awareness Day

-HIV prevalence in the Carribbean is the second highest globally after sub-Saharan Africa.
-Founded in 2006, NCAHAAD brings HIV awareness to Caribbean Americans and Caribbean-born individuals in the United States through resources, education and testing.
-NCAHAAD is held annually during National Caribbean American Heritage Month.
-Local NCAHAAD events nationwide emphasize the importance of learning about prevention, testing and treatment.
+HIV prevalence in the Caribbean is the second highest globally after sub-Saharan Africa.
+NCAHAAD brings HIV awareness to Caribbean communities through resources, education and testing.

 National HIV Testing Day